 16 of 18

 Cream of the Crop Crochet has an adorable free crochet pattern for a baby hat for preemies and newborns.
-As you can see, it is also decorated with crochet leaves.
+As you can see, it also is decorated with crochet leaves.
 The crochet leaf pattern is a very simple one but what is unique here is that the designer shows how to use a button to attach two leaves at an angle to give them a unique shape.
 This is great inspiration for a wide range of projects.Continue to 17 of 18 below.

 17 of 18